Kentucky State Subsidy Profile

 Currently, there is no Kentucky Volunteer.
 If you or someone you know would like to volunteer to help families learn more about adoption assistance, please call Josh Kroll at NACAC, 800-470-6665 x15 or e-mail firstname.lastname@example.org.

-including Frequently Asked Questions on Adoption and How Do I Get Started
+see links for Frequently Asked Questions on Adoption and How Do I Get Started on the right)

 Kentucky Revised Statutes 199.557, Federal Title IV-E Adoption Assistance

-- Two years of age or older and African American
+- Two years of age or older and member of a racial or ethnic minority group

 - A member of a sibling group of two or more children placed at the same time in the same family